Everything You Need to Know About Indigo Plum and Plum PLUS Rewards

 - Immediate 10% discount on most in-store items

 - In addition, earn 5 plum points on every dollar spent

 - Free shipping from indigo.ca, with no minimum purchase

 - VIP access to promotions and select events

 - iRewards has been discontinued with the launch of plum PLUS

-The biggest benefits to becoming a plum PLUS member are the instant store discounts, and free shipping.
-If you spend a lot of money at Indigo and partner retailers, in-store and online, than it may be worth the $39 to spring for a plum PLUS membership.
+The biggest benefits to becoming a plum PLUS member are the instant store discounts and free shipping.
+If you spend a lot of money at Indigo and partner retailers, in-store and online, then it may be worth the $39 to spring for a plum PLUS membership.

 Redeeming Your Plum Rewards

 So, what can you do with plum points?
 You can redeem your plum rewards online or at the checkout.
 If you’re shopping in-store, redeem your plum points at the cashier by presenting them with your Plum rewards card.
 Online, you need to enter your card number when you are checking out your purchase.
 Either way, the minimum redemption is 2,500 points, which, as I mentioned earlier, holds a $5 value.
 The maximum redemption available for a single purchase is 35,000 points.